 Pros & Cons

-Pros Provides 24/7 customer service for all claims, policy, billing, and sales questions Has a claim rate guard endorsement that won’t increase your premium if you file a claim Features discounts for multi-policy bundling, loyalty, green home improvements, and early sign-up Cons Can be difficult to receive a hassle-free quote in some states, requiring contact with an agent
+Pros Provides 24/7 customer service for all claims, policy, billing, and sales questions Includes a claim rate guard endorsement that won’t increase your premium if you file a claim Features discounts for multi-policy bundling, loyalty, green home improvements, and early sign-up Cons Requires contacting an agent to receive a quote in some states Charges higher monthly premiums compared to other providers

 Additional Coverage Options